Radiative stability and observational constraints on dark energy and modified gravity

-where $G_4$ is constant and has been normalised to $\tfrac{1}{2}M_{\rm Pl}^2$.
-Note that we have removed the $\phi$-dependence in $G_3$, since a $\phi \to \phi + c$ shift symmetry is required to prevent loops including one graviton from generating large corrections for this set of theories \cite{Pirtskhalava:2015nla}.
+where $G_4$ is constant and has been normalised to $\tfrac{1}{2}M_{\rm Pl}^2$ and the $\phi$-dependence in $G_3$ is eliminated by the $\phi \to \phi + c$ shift symmetry.
 Terms linear/quadratic in $\phi$ are protected by their own renormalisation theorems \cite{Porrati:2004yi,Nicolis:2004qq,Endlich:2010zj,GalInf}, and hence at least for the covariant Galileon \cite{Deffayet:2009wt} only `softly' break this shift symmetry \cite{GalInf}, which is why we have kept $\phi$-dependence for $G_2$.
 Modulo this caveat, \eqref{Horndeski_v1} is therefore a subset of weakly broken Galilean (WBG) theories \cite{Pirtskhalava:2015nla}, with loop corrections parametrically suppressed as a result of the (weakly broken) Galileon symmetry \cite{Nicolis:2008in,Luty:2003vm}.
-We can see this explicitly for the loop corrections discussed above.
+We can see this explicitly for the example discussed above.
 Using \eqref{loopscheme2}, $S_{\rm Gal}$ corresponds to setting $V_1 = 0 = m$.
-There are therefore always more derivatives than fields and (for large $V_2$ and $n \geq 1$) we schematically obtain corrections such as
+There are therefore always more derivatives than fields and (for large $V_2$ and $n \geq 1$) we expect corrections such as